31-Year-Old Defensive End – New Orleans Saints

 Anthony Spencer Contract Information:

-Signed a one-year deal with Dallas in April of 2014.
+Signed a one-year deal with the Saints in April of 2015.

 To instantly reveal our fantasy analysis of every player – including Anthony Spencer – simply subscribe now.